 Efficient: Home oil is the most efficient form of fuel available.
 This is because it burns at such a high temperature that a lot of heat can be produced from burning a small volume.
 New A-rated oil-fuelled boilers can produce up to 97% efficiency, making oil a more economical fuel than others.

-Affordable: Domestic oil is traditionally cheaper than LPG, and cleaner and easier to use than solid fuel.
+Affordable: Oil for the home is traditionally cheaper than LPG, and cleaner and easier to use than solid fuel.

-Reliable: Domestic heating oil is chosen for its strong winter performance, making it a reliable option for heating homes, especially in the chillier seasons!
+Reliable: Home heating oil is chosen for its strong winter performance, making it a reliable option for heating homes, especially in the chillier seasons!

-There are two types of domestic heating oil: gas oil (aka 35-second oil) and kerosene (aka 28-second burning oil).
+There are two types of heating oils for homes: gas oil (aka 35-second oil) and kerosene (aka 28-second burning oil).
 Although kerosene is by far the most common form of heating oil, the type you require depends on the oil heating system installed in your home, so it is always important to consult the labels on your oil boiler or tank.

 If you have the option of using either fuel type, kerosene is preferable, as it is cleaner and more economical.
 You can even buy premium kerosene, which contains additives that make it burn more efficiently.